Sam6422/Max_Sharpe_Portfolio/README.md

 Step2- open the excel-macro file.

 Step3- enter list of stocks in CellB4 in Excel.
+(INPUT)

 Step4- mention python file and python interpreter path in xlwings addin.

 step5- click on the "optimise_button" to execute the code.
+(OUTPUT)

 You will see the Portfolio results and Optimum weights for the Max-Sharpe_Portfolio in Excel.